Lara Croft: In other adaptations

-Reception

 Promotion and merchandising

 Eidos's German branch and the KMF agency handled marketing for Lara Croft.
 According to Eidos, no focus groups or scientific studies were consulted when devising the marketing strategy for the character.
 Eidos marketing manager David Burton oversaw marketing efforts, which attempted to portray the character as attractive and pleasant.
 However, interaction with the press, especially those in Europe, resulted in less clothing depicted in promotional images.
 Concerned with diluting Croft's personality, Eidos avoided products it felt did not fit the character.
 Ian Livingstone, Eidos's product acquisition director, commented that the company declines most merchandising proposals.
 He stated that Eidos primarily focused on game development and viewed such promotion outside video games as exposure for the character.
 Following Square Enix's acquisition, Eidos's marketing duties were transferred to the Square Enix Europe subsidiary.
 As part of the second reboot, Crystal Dynamics planned to align all products, promotions, and media ventures with its new version of the character.

 Lara Croft has appeared on the cover of multiple video game magazines.
 The character has also been featured on the cover of non-video game publications such as British style magazine The Face, American news magazines Time and Newsweek, German magazine Focus, and the front page of British newspaper the Financial Times.
 Eidos licensed the character for third party advertisements, including television ads for Visa, Lucozade drinks, G4 TV, Brigitte magazine, and SEAT cars (Seat Ibiza, Seat Cordoba, Seat Alhambra and Seat Arosa).
 Retro Gamer staff attributes Croft's "iconic" status in part to the Lucozade commercials, calling them one of the most memorable advertisements to use video game elements.
 Picture advertisements appeared on the sides of double-decker buses and walls of subway stations.
 Irish rock band U2 commissioned custom renders for video footage displayed on stage in its 1997 PopMart tour.
 German punk band Die Ärzte's 1998 music video for "Men are Pigs" ("Männer sind Schweine") also features Croft.
 Music groups have dedicated songs to the character, culminating in the release of the album A Tribute to Lara Croft.
 Bands and artists including Depeche Mode, Moby, Faith No More, Jimi Tenor, and Apollo 440 donated their songs for the album.
 In conjunction with the release of the 2001 film adaptation, Eidos licensed Lara Croft free-of-charge to the Gordonstoun boarding school for a commercial.
 The school approached Eidos about use of the character.
 Eidos allowed the one-time licence due to Core Design's inclusion of Gordonstoun in Croft's fictional biography without the school's permission.
 Near the end of 2006, Lara Croft became the spokesmodel for the Skin Cancer Awareness Foundation of Minden, Nevada as part of its Sun Smart Teen Program.
 The foundation felt that the character personified the benefits of a healthy body, and that young teenagers could relate to Croft.